Concurrence and Divergence: New Work by Michael Hurwitz and Mami Kato

 creating work that is carefully crafted to ensure superior quality and longevity.
 Concurrence and

-Divergence will be on view through the end of July.
+Divergence will be on view through September 7th.